kapilkumaria/cv-challenge-01/README.md

 The project is organized into the following structure:

 - `application/`: Contains the application stack, including frontend, backend, and database services.
-- `monitoring/`: Contains configuration files for monitoring services such as Prometheus, Grafana, Loki, and Promtail.
+Also contains configuration files for monitoring services such as Prometheus, Grafana, Loki, and Promtail.
+- `frontend/`: Contains the source code for the frontend.
+- `backend/`: Contains the source code for the backend.
+- `traefik/`: Contains configuration files for the Traefik proxy.

 ## Features